American Road Trips

 Location: 5720 State Historic Road 9G, Hudson, New York

-Visit: The home is open Tuesday-Saturday, mid-May to October; Friday-Sunday, November to mid-May (closed all major holidays).
+Visit: The home is open Tuesday-Sunday, mid-May to October (closed all major holidays).
 Grounds are open daily, 8:30 a.m. to sunset.

 Accessibility: To arrange for an ADA-accessible tour, call 518-751-0344 in advance.